-Farmers must complete the Application for Registration Agricultural Sales and Use Tax Certificate of Exemption.
+Farmers must complete the Application for Agricultural Sales and Use Tax Certificate of Exemption.

 To qualify, farmers, timber harvesters and nursery operators must meet one or more of the following criteria:

-- Be the owner or lessee of agricultural land from which $1,000 or more of agricultural products were produced or sold during the year, including payments from government sources;
+- Be the owner or lessee of agricultural land from which $1,000 or more of agricultural products were produced and sold during the year, including payments from government sources;

 - Engaged in the business of providing for-hire custom agricultural services of plowing, planting, harvesting, growing, raising, or processing agricultural products or the maintenance of agricultural land;